 2. Make sure modsecurity is setup correctly

-If you are not running ASL, first you must ensure that you have setup modsecurity properly to log events in enough detail that we can help you.
+If you are not running AP, first you must ensure that you have setup modsecurity properly to log events in enough detail that we can help you.
 Please ensure that you have modsecurity configured according to the instructions on our Atomic ModSecurity Rules page.

 3. Get the audit_log event ID for this event

 Note: The Apache error_log is not your audit_log, and apache error log events do not contain the information needed to diagnose a false positive.
 Please follow this process to send us your audit_log entry for this event.

 If you followed the instructions on the Atomic ModSecurity Rules page, or you have installed ASL, then you should have audit logging setup correctly and will have a directory called:

 If you do not have this directory stop here and go back to step 2.
 Make sure you have modsecurity setup according to the instructions on the Atomic ModSecurity Rules page.

 This directory will create a special directory for each event that is blocked on your system by first creating a unique directory for that day.
 The format of the directory is YEARMONTHDATE.
 For example, if an event occurred on November 25th, 2009, there would a directory of the following format:

 Within that directory will be subdirectories that correspond to events that happen at specific time.
 The format is YEARMONTHDAY-HOURMINUTE.
 So if an event occured at 17:23 hours on November 25th, 2009, the corresponding directory would be: